coeur7/evelyn/README.md

 # evelyn
 EVELYN (Essential Variety Effector Lateralizing Your Noncompliance) is a Battle Facility Randoms roll assistant.

-Installation instructions (Mac OS X / Linux):
+Installation instructions (Mac OS X / Linux; Windows users are currently on their own, although there should be a way):
 * download archive
 * extract archive to folder
 * open terminal in that folder